-Evaluation of the recoverability of the carrying value of goodwill and indefinite-lived intangible assets
+Recoverability of the carrying value of goodwill and indefinite-lived intangible assets

-As discussed in Note 6 to the consolidated financial statements, goodwill and indefinite-lived intangible assets as of June 30, 2019 were \$1,868 million and \$888 million, respectively.
+As discussed in Note 6 to the consolidated financial statements, goodwill and indefinite-lived intangible assets as of June 30, 2020 were \$1,401 million and \$2,338 million, respectively.
 Annually, or whenever events or changes in circumstances indicate a potential impairment has occurred, the Company evaluates the recoverability of the carrying value of goodwill and indefinite-lived intangible assets.
+As a result of recoverability tests performed during the year ended June 30, 2020, the Company recognized goodwill and indefinite-lived intangible asset impairment charges of \$812 million and \$614 million, respectively.
+The Company used a combination of the market and income approaches to determine the estimated fair values of such assets.

-We identified the evaluation of the recoverability of the carrying value of (1) goodwill for the Smashbox reporting unit and (2) the trademark indefinite-lived intangible assets related to the Smashbox and Too Faced brands to be a critical audit matter.
-Subjective and challenging auditor judgment was required to evaluate certain assumptions used in the Company's estimate of the fair value of the Smashbox reporting unit.
-Specifically, the Company's determination of the comparable publicly traded companies used to derive the market multiples and the projected discounted cash flows, including the revenue growth rate, terminal value, and discount rate, required subjective and challenging auditor judgment.
-In addition, subjective and challenging auditor judgment was required in evaluating the projected revenues, terminal value, discount rate, and royalty rate applied to projected revenues, in estimating the fair value of the Smashbox and Too Faced trademarks.
+We identified the evaluation of the recoverability of the carrying values of goodwill and trademark indefinite-lived intangible assets related to the Too Faced, BECCA, and GLAMGLOW reporting units to be a critical audit matter.
+A high degree of judgment was required of management to estimate the fair value of these reporting units and trademarks.
+Subjective and challenging auditor judgment was required to evaluate the comparable publicly traded companies used to derive the market multiples and the projected cash flows, including the revenue growth rate, royalty rate, and discount rate assumptions.
+Additional uncertainty existed in the projected cash flows due to the COVID-19 pandemic impact on the economic environment.
+Specialized skills and knowledge were also required to assess the royalty rate and discount rate assumptions.

-The primary procedures we performed to address this critical audit matter included the following.
-We tested certain internal controls over the Company's goodwill and indefinite-lived intangible asset impairment process, including controls over the development of certain assumptions used to estimate the fair value of the reporting units and indefinite-lived intangible assets.
-To assess the Company's ability to estimate cash flows, including projected revenues, we compared the Company's historical cash flow forecasts for Smashbox and Too Faced to actual results.
-We evaluated the Company's projected revenues and cash flows by comparing the projections to the underlying business strategies and growth plans.
-We performed a sensitivity analysis related to the key inputs to projected cash flows, including revenue growth rates.
-In addition, we involved valuation professionals with specialized skills and knowledge, who assisted in testing:
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's goodwill and indefinite-lived intangible assets impairment process.
+This included controls over the determination of the assumptions listed above used to estimate the fair value of the reporting units and trademark indefinite-lived intangible assets.
+To assess the Company's ability to project cash flows, including revenue growth rates, we compared the Company's historical cash flow projections for Too Faced, BECCA, and GLAMGLOW to actual results.
+We evaluated the Company's revenue growth rate assumptions by comparing the projections to the underlying business strategies and growth plans.
+To assess the impact of changes to the assumptions, we performed a sensitivity analysis related to select inputs to the projected cash flows, including revenue growth rates.
+In addition, we involved valuation professionals with specialized skills and knowledge, who assisted in: